 Save the file and exit.

 Then run the commands below to update the manual database.

-Now when you type man openssl command you’ll get the updated version of the man page for OpenSSL
+Now when you type the man openssl command, you’ll get the updated version of the man page for OpenSSL.

 sudo nano /etc/environment

 Then add the /usr/local/ssh/bin as shown in the line below.
 Use the exact path as shown.

 Restart Ubuntu, and hopefully, your new OpenSSL version should be recognized by Ubuntu.

 Although some apps may now automatically use the new version of OpenSSL, existing programs (e.g., Apache, Nginx) may not, as they are linked against the libraries from the Ubuntu version.